willowmck/eks-gateway-poc/README.md

 ```
 If you refresh the browser where the `@solo.io` user is logged in, we should be able to access the `/get` endpoint as well as any path with the prefix `/anything`.
 Try and access `/anything/foo` for example - it should work.

-If you refresh the browser where the `@solo.io` user is logged in, we should now see a `403 Error - You don't have authorization to view this page` if you access anything other than the `/anything/protected` endpoint
+If you refresh the browser where the `@gmail.com` user is logged in, we should now see a `403 Error - You don't have authorization to view this page` if you access anything other than the `/anything/opa-protected` endpoint

 ### cleanup extauthpolicy for next labs
-In the next labs we will explore using `JWTPolicy` to extract validated claims into new arbitrary headers and configure our OPA to leverage them.
-For now, we can remove the `httpbin-opa` policy to validate behavior before reimplementing it.
+If you need to clean up the extauth policy, simply just remove it with the command below
 ```
 kubectl --context ${CLUSTER1} -n httpbin delete ExtAuthPolicy httpbin-opa
 ```